Vertex Nomination Via Seeded Graph Matching: Vertex nomination via seeded graph matching

-\begin{remark}\emph{ Figure \ref{fig:sxhvary} demonstrates how $|S_x|$ depends on $|S|$ and $h$ for graphs generated from a stochastic blockmodel (left; model described in Definition \ref{def:sbm}) and for the Facebook network of \cite{mafoba15} which we consider in detail in Section \ref{sec:hs}.
+\begin{remark}{\it Figure \ref{fig:sxhvary} demonstrates how $|S_x|$ depends on $|S|$ and $h$ for graphs generated from a stochastic blockmodel (Figure \ref{fig:sxhvary} a, model described in Definition \ref{def:sbm}) and for the Facebook network of \cite{mafoba15} which we consider in detail in Section \ref{sec:hs}.
 In both cases, the seed sets and VOI are chosen uniformly at random.
 As expected, as $h$ increases, $|S_x|$ approaches $|S|$.
-However, it is important to keep in mind that increasing $h$ also increases $\ell$ and, consequently, the sizes of $N_\ell(S_x)$ and $N_\ell(S_x')$, which makes the subsequent matching more computationally difficult.
-In both the simulated example and Facebook example, $h=2$ seems an appropriate choice, and is the value we use for the networks in further exploration (see Section \ref{sec:exp}).} \end{remark}
+It is important to keep in mind that increasing $h$ also increases $\ell$ and, consequently, the sizes of $N_\ell(S_x)$ and $N_\ell(S_x')$, increasing computational complexity.
+In both the simulated and Facebook examples, $h=2$ seems an appropriate choice, and is the value we use for the networks in further exploration (see Section \ref{sec:exp}).} \end{remark}